Jimmie Nicol: With the Beatles

 When Ringo Starr became ill with tonsillitis and was hospitalised on 3 June 1964, the eve of the Beatles' 1964 Australasian tour, the band's manager Brian Epstein and their producer George Martin urgently discussed the feasibility of using a stand-in drummer rather than cancelling part of the tour.
 Martin suggested Jimmie Nicol as he had recently used him on a recording session with Tommy Quickly.
 Nicol had also drummed on a Top Six budget label album as part of an uncredited session band, as well as an extended play single (with three tracks on each side) of Beatles cover versions (marketed as 'Teenagers Choice' and titled Beatlemania) which meant that he already knew the songs and their arrangements.
 Producer Bill Wellings and Shubdubs trumpeter Johnny Harris (freelancing as an arranger and composer) were responsible for putting together alternative budget cover versions of songs taken from the British Hit Parade aimed at cash-strapped teenagers.
 Harris said: "The idea was for me to try and guess which six songs would be topping the charts about a month ahead.
 I would do the arrangements and then go into the studio and record 'sound a-likes'; the first EP (extended play) released got to number 30 in the charts.
 Jimmie was on drums and, as you can imagine, we covered a lot of the Beatles' songs."

 Although John Lennon and Paul McCartney quickly accepted the idea of using a temporary substitute, George Harrison threatened to pull out of the tour telling Epstein and Martin: "If Ringo's not going, then neither am I. You can find two replacements."
 Martin recalled: "They nearly didn't do the Australia tour.
 George is a very loyal person.
 It took all of Brian's and my persuasion to tell George that if he didn't do it he was letting everybody down."
 Tony Barrow, who was the Beatles' press officer at the time, later commented: "Brian saw it as the lesser of two evils; cancel the tour and upset thousands of fans or continue and upset the Beatles."
-Nicol could play a variety of styles: rock and roll, jazz, big band, ska and blue beat.
-He was familiar with the Beatles catalogue, as he was one of the Ghost Squad of anonymous session musicians turning out sound-alike versions of current chart hits for a British budget label Top Six.
-Top Six, run by Australian businessman Bill Wellings, produced a cash-in album Beatlemania with 12 Beatles songs for just 14/11d.